-The Medival Period, technically called the “Middle Ages,” refers to European life in the years between the fall of Rome in 476 CE and the beginning of the Renaissance in the 14th century
+The Medieval period, often idealized in movies, was a harsh and often terrifying time to be alive.
+The era is technically called the “Middle Ages,” which refers to European life between the fall of Rome in 476 CE and the beginning of the Renaissance in the 14th century.

-While knights in shining armor and grand castles capture our imaginations, the everyday reality for most was starkly different.
+While knights in shining armor and grand castles charm our imaginations, the everyday reality in the Dark Ages was grossly different for most.
 Life expectancy was short, disease was common, and simply surviving each day was a battle.
 It’s important to remember that the Medieval Ages spanned centuries and varied across regions.
 Still, life for the average person was far from glamorous.

 Let’s uncover some of the terrifying truths about life in the Medieval Times and be grateful for the advancements we enjoy today.